Eyesight requirements

 • presenting an original eyesight certificate (no more than 60 days old), or

-• presenting an original medical certificate (no more than 60 days old), or
+• presenting an original medical certificate (no more than 60 days old).

-You may take the eyesight test while wearing glasses or contact lenses
+You may take the eyesight check while wearing glasses or contact lenses

 You’ll need to prove that your eyesight meets the standards every time you renew or apply for any driver licence or endorsement.

-If you can only see out of one eye, or have only one eye, you must present an acceptable certificate confirming that you’re still safe to drive.
+If you have sight in only one eye, or have only one eye (monocular vision), you must present an acceptable certificate confirming that you’re still safe to drive.